thelqn/Sqlite3-NDK/README.md

 It's a app that implements a small, fast, self-contained, high-reliability, full-featured, SQLite database engine for android.

-This is injected from [Telegram Project](https://github.com/DrKLO/Telegram)
+This is extracted from [Telegram Project](https://github.com/DrKLO/Telegram)

 fast and easy to use sqlite database with full functionality on sqlite querys. let me know if you find any issues